 Belle-Île, the largest of the Breton islands, is an idyllic place off Quiberon, alternating jagged cliffs and some 50 tranquil beaches, including Bordardoué and Les Grands Sables.
-Its main port, Le Palais, with its lively patios and market, is especially charming.
+Its main ports, Le Palais and Sauzon, with their lively patios and market, are especially charming.
 This island pearl leaves no one indifferent, including Claude Monet, who painted here, and Sarah Bernhardt, whose property, set on the edge the Pointe des Poulains, is open to the public.

 +33 (0)2 97 31 81 93

 Île-aux-Moines tourist office